Topping1/BM25-PDF-Search/README.md

 - Organize your PDFs in folders and keep separate JSON and EMB files for each folder.
 - For best performance, use `fastembed` to enable embedding-based searches and reranking.
 - If the `chunk-pdf-pages.py` script freezes while processing PDFs, optimize or recreate the problematic PDFs.

 ---

+## Notes
+- There is a delay when the application starts as it downloads the embedding model.
+This delay also happens when using the BM25 search method with the Embedding type reranking.
+- There is also a delay when loading the PDF library at the application start.
+This depends on the size of the PDF library.

+---